-Political Science at NYU Abu Dhabi attracts students who are interested in the many important political questions — conceptual, empirical, policy-oriented — that societies everywhere face today.
+The Political Science major at NYU Abu Dhabi attracts students who are interested in the many important political questions—conceptual, empirical, policy-oriented—that societies everywhere face today.
 How do different political systems affect policy-making?
 What are the intrinsic and instrumental virtues of democracy?
+How could its functioning improve?
 Why do dictatorships survive in many countries, but evolve into democracies in others?
 Why do countries go to war?
 What are the connections between internal conflicts (such as civil war) and political or economic development?
 What are the main characteristics and causes of economic underdevelopment?
 Why are prosperity and stagnation distributed so unequally, both across countries and within them?